amundsen-io/amundsen/docs/roadmap.md

 *What*: With our microservices architecture, we want to index services and show how these services interact with data artifacts

 *Status*: implementation has not started

+#### Index S3 buckets
+*What*: add these new resource types to our data map and create resource pages for them

+*Status*:  implementation has not started

 #### Index Pub/Sub systems
 *What*: We want to make our pub/sub systems discoverable